yoctoproject/poky/documentation/ref-manual/variables.rst

       :ref:`populate-sdk-ext <ref-classes-populate-sdk-*>` class.

-      This list overrides the variables specified using the :term:`SDK_LOCAL_CONF_BLACKLIST`
+      This list overrides the variables specified using the :term:`SDK_LOCAL_CONF_BLACKLIST` variable as well as
-      variable as well as any variables identified by automatic blacklisting due to the "/" character being found at the start of the value, which is usually indicative of being a path and thus might not be valid on the system where the SDK is installed.
+      other variables automatically added due to the "/" character being found at the start of the value, which is usually indicative of being a path and thus might not be valid on the system where the SDK is installed.